c3-time-domain/SeeChange/docs/setup.md

 #### Development shell -- local database

 The `devshell` directory has a docker compose file that can create a development environment for you.
-To set it up, you need to set three environment varaibles.
+To set it up, you need to set three environment variables.
 You can either manually set these with each and every `docker compose` command, you can set them ahead of time with `export` commands, or, recommended, you can create a file `.env` in the `devshell` directory with contents:
 ```
   COMPOSE_PROJECT_NAME=<yourname>
   USERID=<UID>